EAL-IT-Technology/RaspberryFun/hardware/LEDpad/index.md

 <img src="pics/IMG_20160903_022451.jpg" alt="All LEDs commonly catode connected" width="400" />

 ### Wires
-__Third__, prepare wires to be mounted on the veroboard.
+Prepare wires to be mounted on the veroboard.
 Solder connectors to the wires.
 Make the wires extra safe by covering the connectors by heat-srinking tubes for protecting the Raspberry Pi against short circuits etc. See illustrations below.

 | Prepare four wires for the LED pad | Connectors covered with head-shrinking tube |
 |:-------------------------------:|:-------------------------------:|